Great Malvern: Development as a spa (17th–19th centuries)

 The extension of the railway from Worcester to Malvern Link was completed on 25 May 1859.
 The following year, "Besides middle class visitors ... the railway also brought working class excursionists from the Black Country with dramatic effect ...
 At Whitsuntide ...
 10,000 came from the Black Country to the newly opened stations at Great Malvern and Malvern Wells.
 Throughout June to September, day trips were frequent, causing the "town to be crowded with 'the most curious specimens of the British shopkeeper and artisan on an outing' ".

 Following Malvern's new-found fame as a spa and area of natural beauty, and fully exploiting its new rail connections, factories from as far as Manchester were organising day trips for their employees, often attracting as many as 5,000 visitors a day.
 In 1865, a public meeting of residents denounced the rising rail fares – by then twice that of other lines – that were exploiting the tourism industry, and demanded a limitation to the number of excursion trains.
 The arrival of the railway also enabled the delivery of coal in large quantities, which accelerated the area's popularity as a winter resort.

 The 1887 Baedeker's includes Malvern in a London–Worcester–Hereford itinerary and described as "an inland health resort, famous for its bracing air and pleasant situation" and "a great educational centre", with five hotels that are "well spoken of", a commercial hotel, the Assembly Rooms and Gardens, and many excursions on foot, pony and by carriage.
 Other descriptions of the diversions mention bands, quadrilles, cricket (residents vs visitors) and billiard rooms.
-The Duchess of Teck stayed, with her daughter Mary (later queen consort of George V), in Malvern in the Autumn of 1891, joined by Lady Eva Greville.
+The Duchess of Teck stayed, with her daughter Mary (later queen consort of George V), in Great Malvern in the Autumn of 1891, joined by Lady Eva Greville.